Quantum field theory on curved manifolds: The Schwinger effect on manifolds

 \section{The Schwinger effect on manifolds}

 First, we consider the case where the curvature of the manifold is defined for a gauge symmetry.
 The simplest model uses the electromagnetic $U(1)$ gauge symmetry on a flat space-time and the curvature is introduced by a constant electric field.
-In this model, the manifold is static in the sense that the curvature is constant, but quantum theory expects a dynamical phenomenon on it.
+In this model, the manifold is static in the sense that the curvature is constant, but quantum theory expects a dynamical phenomenon (particle production) on it.
 The particle production in this model is called the Schwinger effect\cite{Schwinger:1951nm}.
 In this case, the quickest way to avoid tedious discussions about manifolds is to use a powerful computational tool, the path integral\cite{Schwinger:1951nm, Affleck:1981ag, Gelis:2015}.
-However, in this paper, we venture a primitive analysis based on field equations to look closely at what happens on the manifold.
+However, in this paper, we venture a primitive analysis based on field equations to look closely at what happens in differential geometry and manifolds.
 The analysis on the manifold using a scalar field is already given in Ref.\cite{Enomoto:2022mti, Matsuda:2023mzr, Matsuda:2024ydu}.
-What is new in this paper is the analysis of the fermionic Schwinger effect as the Landau-Zener transition and its application to a time-dependent electric field.
-We show that the concept of the manifold is particularly important when considering a slowly varying electric field.
+The analysis of the fermionic Schwinger effect as the Landau-Zener transition and its application to a time-dependent electric field is new.
+Using this model and a slowly varying electric field, we show why the concept of the manifold and definition of {\it local} vacuum in the tangent space is particularly important.

 To understand the fermionic Schwinger effect as the Landau-Zener transition, we introduce the conventional decomposition of the Dirac fermion as\cite{Peloso:2000hy, Enomoto:2021hfv, Enomoto:2022nuj}

 where $v_{\boldsymbol k,s}=C\left( \bar{u}_{\boldsymbol k,s} \right)^T$, and $\psi$ obeys the single-field Dirac equation